amytakeuchi/Practical-Time-Series-Analysis/ARMA-and-ARIMA-p-q.md

 <img src="images/arima_fitting_2.png?" width="900" height="300"/>
 <img src="images/arima_fitting_3.png?" width="900" height="300"/>
 <img src="images/arima_fitting_4.png?" width="600" height="300"/>
-This modified code adds several new visualizations:
+This modified code adds several new visualizations: <br />
 - **Original vs Fitted**: This plot shows how well the model fits the original data.
 The closer the red line (fitted values) is to the blue line (original data), the better the fit.
 - **Residuals over Time**: This plot helps identify any patterns in the residuals.
 Ideally, the residuals should look like random noise with no clear pattern.
 - **Q-Q plot of Residuals**: This plot helps check if the residuals are normally distributed.
 If the points closely follow the diagonal line, it suggests the residuals are approximately normally distributed.